kerberos-io/agent/README.md

 ## :thinking: Prerequisites

-- An IP camera which supports a RTSP H264 encoded stream,
+- An IP camera which supports a RTSP H264 or H265 encoded stream,
-  - (or) a USB camera, Raspberry Pi camera or other camera, that [you can transform to a valid RTSP H264 stream](https://github.com/kerberos-io/camera-to-rtsp).
+  - (or) a USB camera, Raspberry Pi camera or other camera, that [you can transform to a valid RTSP H264 or H265 stream](https://github.com/kerberos-io/camera-to-rtsp).
 - Any hardware (ARMv6, ARMv7, ARM64, AMD) that can run a binary or container, for example: a Raspberry Pi, NVidia Jetson, Intel NUC, a VM, Bare metal machine or a full blown Kubernetes cluster.

 ## :video_camera: Is my camera working?